GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 ## `blockFlattenedDataItems`

-Both fields `blocks` and `blockDataItems` allow to filter what blocks are retrieved (via the `filter` argument).
+Both fields `blocks` and `blockDataItems` allow to filter what blocks are retrieved (via the `filterBy` argument).
 In both cases, if a block satisfies the inclusion condition, but is nested within a block that does not, then it will be excluded.

 There are ocassions, though, when we need to retrieve all blocks of a certain type from the custom post, independently of where these blocks are located within the hierarchy.
 For instance, we may want to include all blocks of type `core/image`, to retrieve all images included in a blog post.